 - It does not access Active Directory resources

-- It does not allow to connect to servers by using Remote Desktop
+- It does not allow connection to servers using Remote Desktop

-- It does not authenticate to “Older” web applications
+- It does not authenticate “older” web applications

-- Although being quite straightforward, ADFS seems rather complex for novices to understand, so organizations need to invest in acquiring ADFS Skills
+- Although quite straightforward, ADFS seems rather complex for novices; organizations need to invest in acquiring ADFS skills

-- In the progressive culture of BYOD (Bring your Own Devices), ADFS has a requirement of having AD Domain accounts, which would work only on domain joined devices
+- In the progressive culture of BYOD (bring your own device), ADFS has a requirement of having AD Domain accounts, which would work only on domain-joined devices